WHY WE ARE NEEDED

-We believe that until the true scope of the problem is known, the success of campaigning for awareness and change will be limited so our first research project will be into the prevalence and impact in the UK.
+We believe that until the true scope of the problem is known, the success of campaigning for awareness and change will be limited so the first project we have funded is research into the prevalence and impact in the UK.

 RESEARCH INTO THE PREVALENCE OF NEONATAL HERPES

 We are delighted that we have already raised enough funds to finance, with the help of Rockinghorse Children's Charity and the Chalk Cliff Trust, the first full research project into neonatal herpes for over 25 years.
 This surveillance project is monitoring the number of infections and mortalities from neonatal herpes in the whole of the UK and Ireland over 2 years and is being led jointly by Dr Katy Fidler of the Royal Alexandra Children's Hospital and Professor Paul Heath of St George's University of London Hospital.
 The British Paediatric Surveillance Unit are facilitating this research and it is now underway.
 There will also be a programme of education and training alongside the project to be initially trialled in Sussex.
 The project commenced in January 2019 with surveillance from June 2019.
 The total project cost is £26,500 of which £5,000 is being funded by the Chalk Cliff Trust and £12,500 by Rockinghorse Children's Charity.
 More details can be found here.

 These are the longer term projects we are currently fundraising for and considering: